kingsdigitallab/alice-thornton/frontend/posts/blog/2022-08-25-encoding-alice-thorntons-books.md

 edition.

-Here I'll explore just two elements of the markup of the two books, people and dates.
+Here I'll explore just two elements of the markup of the two books, people and dates, beginning with a look at the 20 most frequently mentioned people in each book.

 ![Side by side bar charts of the 20 most frequently mentioned people in two of Alice Thornton's Books.
-Her husband, mother and father are the top three in each book.]({{ "/assets/img/posts/most-mentioned-names-bar-chart-1.png" | url }} "Most frequently mentioned people in Book Rem and Book 1"){.media-center}
+Her husband, mother and father are the top three in each book, but after that there are several differences between books.]({{ "/assets/img/posts/most-mentioned-names-bar-chart-1.png" | url }} "Most frequently mentioned people in Book Rem and Book 1"){.media-center}

 At first sight they do look broadly similar.
-But on a closer look, there are quite a lot of variations in rankings.
-It's easier to compare the changes with a less common type of chart (known as a [slopegraph](http://seeingdata.org/taketime/inside-the-chart-slope-graph/)).
+But on a closer examination, there are quite a lot of variations in rankings.
+It's easier to compare these changes with a less common type of chart (known as a [slopegraph](http://seeingdata.org/taketime/inside-the-chart-slope-graph/)).
 In addition to comparing the rankings, I've colour-coded the names according to their family connection, Thornton or Wandesford (Alice's